aitalshashank2/EndGem/README.md

 The admin has the ability of deleting contents.

 The login status of the user is preserved using cookies.
 Any internal webpage of the website cannot be accessed without adequate authorization.

+Account verification functionality is added due to which invalid email ids wont work.
+This is done by assigning and sending an md5 hash to the email id.